- Access to all convention sessions

 - Short Courses are educational or “how-to” courses designed to give attendees skills or knowledge to take back to their institution and implement.
 Short Courses are held throughout the convention schedule.
 A list of Short Courses offered will be posted to NCA Convention Central in July.
 Select Search Program and enter Short Courses as the sponsor.
 The fee to register for a short course for Regular members and Non-members is $20 per course; $10 per course for student NCA members.

-- Guest Speaker Registration: Attendees who are invited to participate in a session based on their expertise in an area outside of the discipline may receive a complimentary registration.
+- Guest Speaker Registration: Attendees who are invited to participate in a session based on their expertise in an area outside of the discipline may receive a complimentary registration with no membership requirement.
 Guest speakers are people who would not normally attend the convention, and are not nor ever have been members of NCA.
-Guest Speakers must complete and submit the Guest Speaker Request Form by October 11, 2019.
+Guest Speakers must complete and submit the Guest Speaker Request Form by October 11, 2020.

 - Purchase orders are not accepted as payment.

 - Registrations received, postmarked, or faxed after a posted deadline will be processed at the next rate.

 - A $25 fee will be assessed for returned checks.